nieuwenhuisen/blog-api/README.md

 # blog-api
-Blog API in Symfony with API Plaform.
+Blog API in Symfony with API Platform.